2023 Most Popular Electromechanical Engineering Bachelor's Degree Trade Schools in the Great Lakes Region

 On average, electromechanical engineering tech graduates from DeVry University - Illinois take out $45,731 in student loans while working on their Bachelor's Degree.

-Wayne State University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree electromechanical engineering technology programs.
-Located in the city of Detroit, Wayne State is a public school with a fairly large student population.
+Wayne State University did quite well in this year’s ranking of the most popular places for electromechanical engineering technology students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the large city of Detroit, Wayne State is a public college with a fairly large student population.

 With a ranking of #8, DeVry University - Ohio did quite well on this year’s most popular schools for electromechanical engineering technology students working on their bachelor’s degree.
 DeVry University - Ohio is a fairly small private for-profit school located in the city of Columbus.